katiarp/MechaCar_Statistical_Analysis/README.md

 ## Results

-I worked with two datasets containing miles-per-gallon(mpg) test results for 50 prototype MechaCars and results from multiple production lots establishing the design specifications for the MechaCar suspension coils.
+I worked with two different datasets one containing miles-per-gallon(mpg) test results for 50 prototype MechaCars while the other showed results from multiple production lots establishing the design specifications for the MechaCar suspension coils.
 These prototypes were manufactured according to certain specifications to determine the best vehicle performance.
 The first dataset contains different metrics collected from each prototype such as vehicle length, weight, spoiler angle, drivetrain, and ground clearance.

 ## Linear Regression to Predict MPG